ManasCodeLab/song-downloader/README.md

 ![GitHub forks](https://img.shields.io/github/forks/ManasCodeLab/song-downloader?style=social)
 ![GitHub issues](https://img.shields.io/github/issues/ManasCodeLab/song-downloader)

-Song Downloader is a Python-based application that allows users to download songs from various sources.
+Song Downloader is a simple web application that allows users to download songs from various sources.
 This tool provides an easy and efficient way to download your favorite tracks directly to your local storage.

 ## Features

 - Download songs from multiple sources
 - Supports various audio formats
 - Simple and intuitive user interface
-- Cross-platform compatibility

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
-- Python 3.x installed on your computer
-- `pip` package manager
+- A web browser

 ## Installation